jcoleman/JCAutocompletingSearch/README.markdown

 * Control whether or not to perform a blank search on load
 * Control whether or not searches are performed synchronously (synchronous searches won't display the loading indicator cell)
+* Control whether or not searches are delayed/batched--that is, the search controller can wait to perform searches until the search field hasn't changed for a configurable delay.
 * Control whether or not the search view controller should auto rotate to a new device orientation
 * Give the ability to present results in custom UITableView cells